Hypertufa Garden Container

 Making Creative Stone Garden Containers

-Do you like the look of the old stone planters that were used in the Alpine regions of old or perhaps containers you may have seen in old English gardens covered with moss and lichen patinas?
-If you do, you can achieve this same look by using a garden craft called "hypertufa" to replicate those old stone containers.
+Do you like the look of the old stone planters that were used in the Alpine regions or perhaps containers you may have seen in old English gardens covered with moss and lichen patinas?
+If you do, you can achieve this same look by using a garden craft called "hypertufa" to replicate those stone containers.

 Hypertufa is a messy and easy garden craft.
 Its creations resemble heavy rock containers.
 It is made from materials you can purchase at any home improvement store and easily mix up at home.
 The finished products look like they were skillfully carved out of stone instead of mixed Quickrete medium.